 At the heart of our community is, well, our stomach.
 We celebrate each resident's birthday with cake, and have informal potlucks, dinners, and celebrations to mark any occasion we can come up with.

-Twice a year, we host parties for our classmates, usually followed in short order by an epic, biannual AKK cleaning day.
+Twice a year, we host parties for our classmates, usually followed by an epic, biannual AKK cleaning day.

 Residents from different classes and programs frequently get together for gatherings both in the house and around Iowa City.